While there’s no substitute for your live support agents, customer self-service drives critical, high-demand improvements in the customer experience.

 More cost savings

 It’s simple—the fewer calls you have coming into your customer service team, the fewer agents you need to manage them.
-And with the ability to offer 24/7 self-service support, you can reduce the expenses incurred by out-of-hours agents.
+With 24/7 self-service support, you can reduce the expenses incurred by out-of-hours agents.

 Self-service interactions are considerably cheaper than human interactions.
 If you’re a small business, this can significantly free up your budget.
 Why not use these extra funds to invest in training, better equipment, and other business-improving resources?